Treponema pallidum - Syphilis

 HIV-Infected Individuals

 Individuals infected with HIV should be screened at an initial visit and then annually, if sexually active.
-More frequent screening (every 3-6 months) is recommended for those with multiple sex partners and for those who engage in sex and/or illicit drug use.
+More frequent screening (every 3-6 months) is recommended for those with multiple or anonymous sex partners. ,

 Pregnant Individuals